vihaanrao/rustracer/RUN.md

 Replace `yourusername` with your GitHub username, and make sure the repository URL is correct.

+> :warning: **If you are downloading the zip file*: Be very careful when extracting it as it is very large!

 ## Step 2: Change to the project directory

 Navigate to the project's root directory: